Mette Henriette

-Mette Henriette Martedatter Rølvåg is a performing artist, saxophonist and composer from Norway.
+Mette Henriette Martedatter Rølvåg is a Norwegian performing artist, saxophonist, band leader and composer.

 Background

 Mette Henriette grew up in Trondheim surrounded by a vibrant music scene and she got involved with performing arts at a young age, establishing her own ensembles and touring with musicians from jazz conservatories in Norway and New York, before she left her hometown to work on commissions and projects Internationally.
 Since then Mette Henriette has been living and working in New York, London, Paris, Svalbard and Oslo.

 Career

-In 2016 Mette Henriette became the first artist to release a double debut album on the renowned jazz record label ECM Records.
+In 2015, Mette Henriette became the first artist to release a double debut album on the renowned jazz record label ECM Records.
 The album includes 90 minutes of music which she composed over a period of 10 years for her trio and large ensemble, consisting of jazz, classical and tango musicians.
 The record was produced in collaboration with Manfred Eicher and recorded in Rainbow Studio with sound engineer Jan Erik Kongshaug.
 The album cover and photo series were photographed by Anton Corbijn.